Varadraj-Tarapure/DigitalId_Platform/README.md

 ## 🧪 3️.
 Run Unit Tests

-To compile and execute all unit tests:
+To run all unit tests, execute the following command in the project directory:

-mvn clean test
+mvn test

-This command will:
+This will:
-- Clean previous build files
-- Compile the source code
+- Compile the project
 - Run all JUnit test cases
 - Display test results in the terminal

-If all tests pass, you will see:
+If all tests pass successfully, you will see:

 BUILD SUCCESS